- What is study abroad?

 - For semester programs which are through a direct enrollment with a partner provider, you will follow their payment schedule.

-Semester or Year-long programs: All students who study abroad for a semester or more will need a visa or a residence permit dpending on the country.
+Semester or Year-long programs: Depending on the country and your country of citizenship, students who study abroad for a semester or more (i.e. 90+ days) may need a visa or a residence permit.
+You MUST check the specific country's entry/exit requirements.

 Short-term/Faculty-led programs: Students who study abroad on short-term programs MUST check the country's entry requirements.
 You may or may not need a visa depending on the length of your stay and your country of citizenship.